 Yeah, I’m dying to learn how to easily fix a flat bike tire too.
 It just takes a few easy steps.
 The center was not holding.
 What center?
 Why isn’t it holding?

 What’s more important in teaching high-school students to write: following a mechanical structure or learning that writing doesn’t have to be boring?
-Is the focus of high-school writing being able to pass standardized tests?1 Good writing is engaging.
+Is the focus of high-school writing being able to pass standardized tests?
+1)This isn’t a rhetorical question.
+I’m actually curious.
+Good writing is engaging.
 It’s entertaining.
 Good writing flows well and communicates ideas.
 We hear the person behind the words.
 Good writing takes time and practice, but it helps if you’re reading well-written essays, articles, stories and poems.
 Moving from the first sentence of Didion’s essay through the first two paragraphs, you’ll see what I mean.